warriorgraph/airbrake-docs/jekyll/_docs/features/mobile-apps.md

 Get all the great error monitoring features of Airbrake on your smartphone.
-There's no need to download an app from the app store because the Airbrake site you access through your desktop browser is also optimized for smartphone browsers.
+There's no need to download an app from the app store because the Airbrake site is optimized for smartphone browsers.

 ### Add Airbrake to your phone's home screen